-We are always open to agented submissions.
+We are closed to unsolicited submissions of novels in 2020, but we are always open to agented submissions.
 If you have an agent and you would like to submit a proposal or an unpublished manuscript, your agent should contact Stacey Donovan via direct message on Twitter (@Donovanesque) for details.

 What We’re Looking For

 We’re looking for wholesome or “sweet” romance novels and cozy mystery novels of around 75,000 – 90,000 words in length.
 We love romances and mysteries that also celebrate friendship, family, and/or community ties.
 All stories must have happy endings.

 We’re looking for contemporary stories set in the United States.

 We’d especially love to see seasonal themes for romance (winter, Valentine’s Day, spring, June brides, beach reads, fall, and Christmas).
 For Christmas and winter romances, we like to see snowy locales.